 My parents enrolled me in swimming lessons as an over-active 5 year old to curb any worries they would have about taking me near bodies of water.

-Turns out, splashing about was just my cup of tea.
-Soon enough I was doing laps with a bunch of other pre-tweens for the Manitoba Marlins.
+Turns out, splashing about was right up my alley!
+Soon enough I was doing laps with a bunch of other pre-tweens for the Manitoba Marlins while cannon-balling relentlessly between sets.

 Swimming would take me all over North America in the following years; Princeton, New Jersey (see left), the deep snowbanks of Winnipeg, Manitoba, and the Pacific Northwest, where I would spend several years training with the Pacific Dolphins (now known as the UBC Dolphins).